sagrawalx/sagrawalx.github.io/mehfil/index.md

 *: In light of Covid, we "gather" virtually for now.

-[^name]: The name of this language is a conundrum which vexes me greatly.
+[^name]: Naming this language is a conundrum which vexes me.
 On this page, I alternate between *Hindi-Urdu* and *Urdu-Hindi* as the name of the language (other names for the same language include *Hindustani*, *Khari Boli*, etc).
 This language is traditionally written in two scripts.
 I have used the name *Nagari* to refer one script that is used to write this language (another name for this script is *Devanagari*), and *Urdu* to refer to the other script (other names for this script include *Nastaliq*, *Perso-Arabic*, etc).
-I may also use the word *Hindi* as shorthand for "the Hindi-Urdu language written in the Nagari script" and *Urdu* as a shorthand for "the Urdu-Hindi language written in the Urdu script."
+I sometimes also use the word *Hindi* as shorthand for "the Urdu-Hindi language written in the Nagari script" and *Urdu* as a shorthand for "the Hindi-Urdu language written in the Urdu script."

 # Calendar {#calendar}